 Use your rolling pin to roll out your dough into a rectangular shape, roughly 9″ by 12″.
 It doesn’t have to be perfect, but it’s best to keep the dough as even in thickness as possible.

-Use a pizza slicer on sharp knife to slice your dough lengthwise into 8 equal, thin slices.
+Use a pizza cutter on sharp knife to slice your dough lengthwise into 8 equal, thin slices.

 Once you’ve sliced your dough, work with one slice at a time to shape your pretzels.
 Take one slice and roll it between your hands and the table until it’s a cylinder.
-Then, use the following simple steps to shape your pretzels.
+Then, it’s time to shape your pretzels following three simple steps.

 Step 1